-Manchester City Women v Reading Women
+Man City outclass Reading to move second in WSL

 Post update

-Goal!
-Manchester City Women 0, Reading Women 1.
-Sanne Troelsgaard (Reading Women) left footed shot from outside the box to the bottom right corner.
+Attempt missed.
+Mary Fowler (Manchester City Women) right footed shot from outside the box is close, but misses to the left.
+Assisted by Hayley Raso.